andrewselvarajah/Mnist_Training/README.md

 5. Plot 9 samples of (in a 3X3 grid) of the **misclassified** instances of the digit 3.

-# Work environment

-All your work will be done in the `mnist_models.ipynb` Jupyter notebook.

 =======
 # Mnist_Training